-William Wilson was born February 23, 1847 in Chateaugay, New York.
+William Wilson, Shaker mechanic, beekeeper, and orchardist, was born February 23, 1847 in Chateaugay, New York.
 The names of his parents are not known.

 Most children who were indentured to the Enfield Shakers came with at least one parent, or more often were dropped off by a parent still living “in the world.”
 In 1833, when six-year-old William Wilson was brought to the Second Family, he was an orphan.
 Samuel Brown (physician and herbalist) became his Shaker guardian and William grew to manhood in the care of this Shaker family.
 Henry Cumings notes that “William learned the shoemaker’s trade as well as the tanner and currier business and worked at those trades till they were given up about 1850.”
 At age 25 he accepted his first major leadership responsibility at the Second Family (also known as the South Family), becoming an assistant trustee to Jason Kidder.
 Seven years later he was moved to the Elders order and served as associate to Elder Timothy Randlett.

 In 1860 Wilson was moved from the Second to the North Family to serve as their business agent.
 He was needed there because Trustee Austin Bronson had proved not only unfaithful but dishonest, absconding with thousands of dollars of North Family money.
 Wilson served here for several years but had only modest success in retiring debt.
 He welcomed his return to the Second Family in 1867.
 From that time until the family was forced to close and unite with the Church in 1893 Wilson devoted himself tirelessly to that family’s interests.